Byron/gitoxide/DEVELOPMENT.md

 [0] deletion is possible but doesn't happen instantly, instead requiring time to pass and calls to git-maintenance and for them to be unreachable, i.e. not used in the
     entire repository.

-#### Loose object database

-Each object is stored in a single file on disk, partitions by the first byte of its content hash.
-All implementations handle it similarly.

 ### Reference databases